Sharp eigenvalue estimates and related rigidity theorems: Introduction

 By (\ref{cha-2}), one can easily get the Sobolev trace inequality, which makes an important role in the study of existence and regularity of solutions of some boundary value problems, as follows

 where $u_{0}$ is the mean value of the function $u$ when restricted to the boundary.

 By (\ref{cha-1}) and (\ref{cha-2}), it is not hard to get the fact: \begin{itemize}

-\item \textbf{Fact 1}.
-For $\beta>0$, one has
+\item \textbf{Fact 1}. \emph{For $\beta>0$, one has

 where $\lambda^{c}_{1}(\partial\Omega)$ denotes the first nonzero closed eigenvalue of the Laplacian on the boundary $\partial\Omega$.
-Moreover, the equality can be obtained if and only if any eigenfunction $u$ of $\tau_{1}(\Omega)$ is also the eigenfunction corresponding to $p_{1}(\Omega)$ and $u|_{\partial \Omega}$ is the eigenfunction corresponding to $\lambda_{1}^{c}(\partial\Omega)$ on $\partial \Omega$.
+Moreover, the equality can be obtained if and only if any eigenfunction $u$ of $\tau_{1}(\Omega)$ is also the eigenfunction corresponding to $p_{1}(\Omega)$ and $u|_{\partial \Omega}$ is the eigenfunction corresponding to $\lambda_{1}^{c}(\partial\Omega)$ on $\partial \Omega$.}

-\end{itemize} Combining the Bishop-type volume comparison (see \cite[Theorem 4.2]{fmi} or \cite[Theorem 2.3.2]{m1}) with the Escobar-type eigenvalue comparisons for the first nonzero Steklov eigenvalue of the Laplacian (see \cite[Theorems 1.5 and 1.6]{ywmd}), we can get a comparison for the first nonzero Wentzell eigenvalue $\tau_{1}$ of the Laplacian on complete manifolds with radial sectional curvature bounded from above -- see Theorem \ref{maintheorem-1} for the precise statement.
+\end{itemize} Combining the Bishop-type volume comparison (see \cite[Theorem 4.2]{fmi} or \cite[Theorem 2.3.2]{m1}) with the Escobar-type eigenvalue comparisons for the first nonzero Steklov eigenvalue of the Laplacian (see \cite[Theorems 1.5 and 1.6]{ywmd}), we can get a comparison for the first nonzero Wentzell eigenvalue $\tau_{1}$ of the Laplacian on complete manifolds with radial sectional curvature bounded from above.
+More precisely, we have:

+\begin{theorem} Assume that $(M,g)$ is an $n$-dimensional complete Riemannian manifold having a radial sectional curvature upper bound $k(t)$ w.r.t. $p$, where $t:=d(p,\cdot)$ denotes the distance to the point $p\in M$, and $k(t)$ is a continuous function w.r.t. $t$.
+Let $B(p,r)$ be the geodesic ball, with center $p$ and radius $r$, on $M$.
+For the Wentzell eigenvalue problem (\ref{eigen-1}) with $\beta\geq0$, we have \begin{itemize}